 Note: Repeat the below steps on both hyperconverged nodes.

-Select the Local storage volume, ISO images and select Upload.
+Select the the Local storage volume, Import and select Upload

-This process can also be completed via WinSCP or similar to the below location:
+ISOs can also be uploaded via WinSCP or similar to the below location:

 See Also